dudarev/cghub/cghub/docs/source/howitworks.rst

 The following sequence of actions are performing:
     - when user click on 'Add to cart' button, attributes values for selected items that stored in table transmitted
-    - obtained items data saves to cart (stored in Session)
+    - corresponding Analysises will be added to cart
-    - if cart cache file for some of added items not exists yet, will be created task to create it.
+    - if some analysis would be not found, it will be downloaded.
+If it appears that last_modified time was changed, Analysis will be updated

 Adding all files to cart
 ------------------------